miguelangel-gonzalezc/towards_a_general_typology_of_personal_network_structures/README.md

 The last command will take time and memory to execute, and will produce a large ammount of results in the 'Results' folder (it will give all the results for all numbers of clusters spanning 2-14).
 The names of the result files are designed to make it easy to classify these results in folders afterwards.

+##### Apart from the different plots, this algorithm produces a file named 'cluster_information.csv' within the 'Results' folder, in which, for each network, we provide the label of its cluster for each classification.
+Each classification is performed two times.
+For instance, the value in row 116 and column 5means_0 corresponds to the cluster to which network 116 belongs to in the first classification in 5 clusters (the second classification would be labelled 5means_1).
+So, in this folder we have the cluster each network belongs to in each classification, for further analyses.